 Since the functionality of Coq is based on the predicative calculus of inductive constructions (pCIC) each object has a type.
 Thus, heterogeneous relation algebra can be modeled, and it has already been done within a relation-algebra library.
 This library does not only include a model for heterogeneous relation algebra but also for a large number of other algebraic structures.

-The symbols `, !, +, ^, and * are used for transposition, complement, union, intersection, and composition, respectively.
+are used for transposition, complement, union, intersection, and composition, respectively.

 Our proofs can be downloaded here.